firepress-org/themes-content/112_readiness/README.md

-### Project Name
-themes-content/112_readiness
+**Project Name**: themes-content/112_readiness

-**Goal**: This is the default content we put into each new Ghost installation.
-This we way new client have a great idea about what their site can offer and how it looks.
+**GOAL**: This is the default **content** we setup for all new Ghost installation at FirePress.
+By doing this extra step for our clients, they can have a great idea about how their site feels like, and how it looks as the publisher.

-The content is defined by:
+The **content** here means:

 - copywriting files (markdown)
 - images